redsanket/spark/external/spark/guide/spark_on_yarn.rst

 Release Information:

-Note that spark 2.3 is rolling out and will be the latest link, spark 2.2 will be the current link.
+Note that spark 2.3 is latest and spark 2.2 is the current version.
 Check your grid to see if it has rolled out ``ls /home/gs/spark`` on a grid gateway.

-Spark 2.2 is latest link, see:  https://twiki.corp.yahoo.com/view/Grid/SparkOnYarn22028ReleaseNotes

 .. _soy_start: